Leonss23/Codeifiers-Charruas/README.md

 # Codeifiers-Charruas

-**Note: For this project, I wasn't the programmer, I just fixed the most troublesome bugs when I had time as I had other roles.**
+**Note: For this project, programming wasn't my role, but I did fix the most troublesome bugs when I had time.**

 ## Proyecto de fin de año de Codeifiers (e-commerce, boutique de vinos.)

-- No frameworks or libraries used.
+- LAMP stack, with no frameworks or libraries.
-- Raw PHP, JS, CSS.

 Webhost: https://charruascodeifiers.000webhostapp.com/